PostHog/posthog.com/contents/blog/product-market-fit-game.md

 Here are some pointers:

 - **Pursue ideas for users you want to work with.** Early in PostHog's life, we worked on a tool for sales leaders.
 We quickly grew frustrated at extroverted people who were positive on calls, but didn't follow through on promises.
-As a result, we decided to work with customer support or engineers – two groups we felt would be more reliable to work with, albeit with their own downsides.
+We switched to ideas for customer support or engineers, who we felt would be more reliable.

 - **Known problems are easier to validate,** but your solution must be very different.
 If you want to build a venture scale business then, in the long run, your solution must be 10x better, or 10x cheaper, than the existing solutions for significant numbers of people to use and/or pay for it.

 - **Be careful when validating problems no one else has worked on.** Maybe you see something others are missing, but it's more likely the problem isn't important.

 - **Be wary about building what's trendy.** It's easier to beat unsexy, badly run, non-innovative companies than software companies with VC funding _and_ using the latest technology.
-Do not be fooled about news articles covering huge fundraises by startups working in these areas – fundraising + press ≠ success.
+Do not be fooled huge fundraises by startups working in these areas: `big funding rounds + press ≠ product-market fit`.
 In fact, the trendier the space, the less likely a big round means the company is succeeding.[^1]

 - **Conservative buyers demand differentiation.** You could probably get someone to try a new social app, but you won't get an enterprise to use an unproven CRM.
 A rip and replace strategy is harder to execute than a blue ocean strategy.
 It is easier to sell a product to someone who hasn't got anything in place.

-During this phase, write down every single potential customer conversation.
-Be thorough and open ended in your questions.
-It's easy to get recency bias, and you may want to come back to a detail that didn't seem important at the time.
-They may even be important for a different idea later.
-At PostHog, we built a Google Doc over 100 pages long in the first few weeks of doing this.

 Many people spend months or years attempting to validate their idea in advance, and make no progress as a result.
-You will always get more clarity by doing something rather than hypothesizing forever.

-Many people spend months or years attempting to validate their idea in advance, and make no progress as a result.
-You will always get more clarity by building something and getting it into users' hands
-, so don't spend ages at this level.
+You will always get more clarity by building something and getting it into users' hands, so don't spend ages at this level.

 ### Level 2 - Validate the problem really exists by talking to users